publiccodenet/about/activities/tool-management/docusign.md

 ## Using Docusign

-The Chief executive and Operations coordinator have an account.
+The Chief Executive and Operations Coordinator have an account.
 Contracts are uploaded and signatures can be requested via the interface.

 ## Privacy and GDPR